 Virtualization is a developer’s best friend.
 It effectively segments production and development environments without extra hardware.

-It is incredibly simple to clone a VM to set up testing environments.
-There, you can test features and squash bugs without affecting your live product.
+It is simple to clone a VM to set up testing environments.
+You can test features and squash bugs without affecting your live product.

-With traditional hardware-based environments, developers need to worry about all the updates and maintenance for their development machines.
+With traditional hardware-based environments, developers need to manage all the updates and maintenance for their development machines.
 Maintaining an accurate representation of live servers for testing is also an ongoing challenge.

 VMs quickly solve all these issues.
 Virtualization provides on-demand access to an infinite number of perfectly replicated virtual machines for developers to play with.